albar965/littlenavmap-manual/src/en/WEATHER.rst

 wind source if you hover the mouse over them.

-Direction is magnetic per default but can be changed in the options dialog on page ``Units``.
+Direction is magnetic per default but can be changed in the options dialog on page :ref:`units`.
 These tooltips show the wind for all layers where the currently shown layer is highlighted **bold**.
 The cruise altitude is added as an extra layer if selected for display.